pvavra/temp-ipsy/docs/index.md

 #### Objectives of Ipsy Docs

-Provide a guide throughout the life cycle of your data to achieve a FAIR data management.
+Provide a guide for the management of your research data.
 [:material-file-document-check: Research Data Management](open-science/research-data-management/getting-started/){ .md-button }

 Provide support and documentation for a proper and effective usage of the cluster.